RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Backgrounds

-DNN coverage testing mirrors traditional code coverage by examining the internal states of DNNs, such as neuron activation statistics, to represent their functional logic.
-Typically, a DNN coverage criterion aims at assessing a test suite's ability to reveal functional diversity and detect adversarial defects in target models.
-Representative metrics like Neuron Coverage~(NC)~\cite{pei2017deepxplore}, Top-K Neuron Coverage~(KNC)~\cite{ma2018deepgauge}, and TensorFuzz Coverage~(TFC)~\cite{odena2019tensorfuzz} focus on activated neurons and their patterns, which are used to evaluate the test suite's adequacy for identifying DNN vulnerabilities.
-However, most of these criteria suffer from complexity bottlenecks and are designed only for small-scale DNNs, which are proven impractical for LLMs.
+DNN coverage testing mirrors traditional code coverage by examining the internal states of DNNs, such as neuron activation statistics, to assess their behavioral coverage.
+Inspired by structural coverage in software testing, DNN coverage criteria aim to measure the extent to which a test suite exercises the model's internal computations, thereby revealing functional diversity and detecting adversarial defects in target models.
+Representative metrics like Neuron Coverage~(NC)~\cite{pei2017deepxplore} measure the ratio of neurons activated above a fixed threshold, while Top-K Neuron Coverage~(TKNC)~\cite{ma2018deepgauge} tracks neurons that rank among the most active across inputs, and TensorFuzz Coverage~(TFC)~\cite{odena2019tensorfuzz} evaluates the diversity of activation values using discretized buckets.
+Together, these criteria provide a structured way to assess whether a test suite adequately exercises the model's internal behavior for identifying DNN vulnerabilities.

-Transitioning from DNN robustness to LLM safety presents unique challenges for existing coverage criteria, primarily due to computational complexity and shifting objectives.
-First, the high computational demands of most DNN criteria make them impractical for the extensive parameter space of LLMs.
-For example, KMNC/NBC/SNAC~\cite{ma2018deepgauge} requires tracing the activation range of neurons on all training data, which is massive for LLMs.
-Furthermore, the goals of DNN criteria differ significantly from those related to LLM safety.
-Incorporating information from all neurons can introduce redundant data that is irrelevant to LLM safety, adding unnecessary noise to coverage results.
-Thus, there is an emerging need for effective and scalable criteria specifically tailored for LLM safety.
+Applying these criteria to LLM safety testing faces two fundamental challenges.
+First, most DNN criteria are computationally prohibitive at LLM scale.
+For example, KMNC/NBC/SNAC~\cite{ma2018deepgauge} require profiling neuron activation ranges over the full training set to establish per-neuron boundaries, a process that is feasible for small-scale DNNs with thousands of neurons but becomes intractable for LLMs with billions of parameters.
+As verified by~\cite{zhou2024understanding}, only five neuron-level criteria can be adapted for LLMs, which are summarized in Table~\ref{tab:baselines}.

+Second, the objectives of DNN criteria are misaligned with LLM safety.
+DNN criteria were validated primarily on robustness tasks where inputs are continuous and the adversarial threat is geometric: small perturbations in pixel space that cross a decision boundary.
+Coverage of neuron activations is a natural fit for this setting because the model's vulnerability is directly tied to its internal activation geometry.
+LLM safety testing, by contrast, operates on semantically structured text, where harmful outputs are triggered by the presence of specific semantic intents and contextual patterns.
+Treating all neurons uniformly, therefore, introduces substantial redundant information irrelevant to safety, adding noise to coverage results and obscuring the safety-critical signals.

+These limitations motivate the need for coverage criteria specifically tailored to LLM safety, grounded in safety-critical signals rather than raw neuron activations.
+Instead of treating all neurons equally, an effective LLM safety coverage criterion should focus on the internal representations that are most relevant to safety-related concepts, enabling both scalable computation and meaningful coverage measurement.
+This insight motivates the use of safety representations in LLMs, which we introduce in the following subsection.